 - Repeat with remaining batter.

-- Serve with warmed applesauce, honey or real maple syrup.
-Enjoy!
+- Serve pancakes with apple topping and real maple syrup.

 Love this recipe?
 PIN it!